Don't Tell: The Sexual Abuse of Boys

 The book has testimonials from thirty sexual abuse victims from Canada.

 Manon Toupin of La Nouvelle Union stated the English version of the book was very successful in Canada and the United States.

-The translator of the English version had a son who was a sexual abuse victim while he was a child; the man committed suicide at age 29.
+The translator of the English version had a son who was a sexual abuse victim while he was a child; the man died by suicide at age 29.